grofers/legend/docs/enabling-monitoring.md

 # Client Libraries & Integration Guides

-> This guide is only about enabling the metrics in the respective components, but doesn't not guide on enabling scrapping of the merics where applicable (ex: prometheus).
-Internally we user promethues operator and service monitor concept - [https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md )
+> This guide is only about enabling the metrics in the respective components but doesn't guide on enabling scrapping of the metrics where applicable (ex: Prometheus).
+Internally we use Prometheus operator and service monitor concept - [https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md )

 ## Table of contents